mirs002/Roblox-Automatic-Verification/README.md

 ## To-Do Features
 - [x]  Add the ability to add your own key for encryption
 - [x]  Improved Output and Stylization
+- [x]  Sped up the Process of Verification (Details about it in Release Log)
 - [ ]  Add Multi-Threaded Support
 - [ ]  Implement a GUI